 Mammalian toxicity data have not been reviewed for this evaluation; instead the evaluation carried out for the OECD hazard assessment has been used.
 The key study reviewed for the OECD report was a two-year feeding study with rats which had a no observed adverse effect level of 0.5 ppm for liver effects in male rats.
 This has been used to give a PNEC for secondary poisoning of 0.0167 mg/kg wwt.
-An alternative PNEC of 0.067 mg/kg has also been considered.

 A PBT assessment shows that PFOS meets the P (and likely the vP), B and T criteria.
 Strictly this means that a conventional risk evaluation through a PEC:PNEC comparison is not required.
 However, it was considered useful to carry out such a comparison in order to assist in the setting of priorities for the risk reduction strategy.
 The risk evaluation shows possible risks for secondary poisoning for all use areas in all of the scenarios used to examine the effects of different rates of break down and different combinations of releases.
 Risks are also indicated for secondary poisoning through exposure to the calculated regional background concentrations, for the freshwater and marine food chains.
-The same is true when using the alternative PNEC value.
-As both the PNECs are based on long term studies, possible refinement of the evaluation seems most likely through revision of the emission estimates.
-For freshwater, the regional emissions would need to be reduced to less than one twelfth of the estimated values in order to remove the risk at the regional level (assuming a similar distribution of emissions), or to less than one third if the alternative PNEC is used.
+As the PNEC for this is based on a two-year study, refinement of the evaluation seems most likely through revision of the emission estimates.
+For freshwater, the regional emissions would need to be reduced to less than one twelfth of the estimated values in order to remove the risk at the regional level (assuming a similar distribution of emissions).
 There are also indications of possible effects from the releases of fire fighting foams to water.
 Again the PNEC is unlikely to be revised upwards; here, the release estimates are necessarily arbitrary to some degree, as they relate to the use in fighting fire.